centreon/centreon-documentation/versioned_docs/version-22.04/graph-views/install.md

 systemctl enable centreon-map
 ```

-Centreon Map server is now started and enabled, let's install
+Centreon Map (Legacy) server is now started and enabled, let's install
 the interface part of the extension.

 ## Web interface installation

 ### Central server

-Install Centreon MAP repository, you can find it on the
+Install Centreon MAP (Legacy) repository, you can find it on the
 [support portal](https://support.centreon.com/s/repositories).

 Then execute the following command: